medicalphysics/DXMClib/docs/sphinx/physicsmodel.rst

 Binding energy option: Livermore and Impulse Approximation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 For higher energies the photon scatter angle is decreased due to the electron configurations of the whole atom.
-The Rayleight differential cross section is like the Thomson cross section but with the introduction of an atomic form factor :math:`F(q, Z)` where :math:`Z` is the atomic number and :math:`q` is the momentum transfer given by
+The Rayleight differential cross section is like the Thomson cross section but with the introduction of Hubbels atomic form factor :math:`F(q, Z)` where :math:`Z` is the atomic number and :math:`q` is the momentum transfer given by

 .. math::
     q = \frac{E}{hc} \sin\left( \frac{\theta}{2}\right)